protontypes/open-sustainable-technology/README.md

 - [SNOWPACK](https://code.wsl.ch/snow-models/snowpack) - A multi-purpose snow and land-surface model, which focuses on a detailed description of the mass and energy exchange between the snow, the atmosphere and optionally with the vegetation cover and the soil.
 - [ITS_LIVE](https://github.com/nasa-jpl/its_live) - Provide automated, low latency, global glacier flow and elevation change datasets.
 - [ODINN.jl](https://github.com/ODINN-SciML/ODINN.jl) - Global glacier model using Universal Differential Equations for climate-glacier interactions.
+- [Yelmo](https://github.com/palma-ice/yelmo) - A 3D ice-sheet-shelf model solving for the coupled dynamics and thermodynamics of the ice sheet system.

 ### Hydrosphere